NEEJUSINGH/neejusingh/README.md

 Welcome to my corner of the internet — where **code**, **consciousness**, and **creativity** unfold together.

-I am currently exploring:
+My current interests:
 - Artificial Intelligence and Machine Learning
 - Technology tools that bridge AI and human presence
-- Mind training through ancient spiritual practice
+- Training Mind through ancient spiritual practices

 ## My Digital Garden